 Rotator cuff injuries differ as it can range from mild to severe.
 They usually belong in one of three categories.

-Tendinitis is an injury which is caused by an excessive use of a rotator cuff.
-This causes inflammation.
-Tennis players, who use overhead services and painters who have to climb up before doing their job are the groups of people that are affected by this type of injury.
+- Tendinitis (inflammation) is an injury which is caused by an excessive use of a rotator cuff.
+Tennis players who use overhead services and painters who have to climb before doing their job are the type of people that are affected by this type of injury.

-Bursitis is another common rotator cuff injury.
-It occurs as a result of the inflammation of the bursa.
-These are fluid-filled sacs which sit between the rotator cuff tendons and the underlying bone.
+- Bursitis is another common rotator cuff injury.
+It occurs as a result of the inflammation of the bursa and are fluid-filled sacs that sit between the rotator cuff tendons and the underlying bone.

 Symptoms of Rotator Cuff Injury

 It is not all rotator cuff injuries that cause pain.
-Some occur as a result of degenerative conditions, which mean that the rotator cuff can be damaged for months or years before the onset of the symptoms.
+Some occur as a result of degenerative conditions, where the rotator cuff can be damaged for months or years before the onset of the symptoms.

 Common symptoms of rotator cuff injury include:

-- finding it difficult in reaching the entire range of shoulder movements
+- Difficult in reaching the entire range of shoulder movements

-- it will be difficult to sleep on the affected shoulder
+- Difficult to sleep on the affected shoulder

-If you experience any of these symptoms for more than a week or if you lose the function of your arm, contact your doctor.
+If you experience any of these symptoms for more than a week or lose the function of your arm, contact your doctor.

 The following factors can increase the risk of Rotator Cuff Injury:

-- Age: As you grow older, there is an increase in your risk of developing a rotator cuff injury.
-Individuals who are above the age of 40 years are prone to rotator cuff tears.
+Age: As you grow older, there is an increase risk of developing a rotator cuff injury.
+Individuals who are above the age of 40 years are more prone to rotator cuff tears.

-- Construction jobs: Jobs that require repetitive arm motion such as carpentry or home painting which are often overhead can cause to the rotator cuff as time goes on.
+Construction Jobs: Jobs that require repetitive arm motion such as carpentry or home painting that are often overhead movement can cause rotator cuff pain as time goes on.

-- Family history: There may be a genetic component that is associated with rotator cuff injuries since they appear more often in some families.
+- Family History: There may be a genetic component associated with rotator cuff injuries since they appear more often in some families.

 Diagnosis of Rotator Cuff Injury

-During a physical examination, the doctor will press on various parts of your shoulder and move your arms into different positions.
-He or she will also test the strength of the muscle around your shoulders and your arms.
+During a physical examination, the doctor will press on various parts of your shoulder and move your arms into different positions and testing the strength of the muscle around your shoulders and your arms.